 Is that good enough to get him into the Hall of Fame?
 According to Baseball-Reference.com, their HOF Monitor has him at 114 of 100, and their HOF Standards has him at 41 of 50.
 Their 10 Most Similar Pitchers including 3 HOFers: Stan Coveleski, Chief Bender and Jack Chesbro.
 Maybe, already not being a nice guy, Mays still wouldn't be in if Chapman were still alive at his death.
 Of course, being white, he was no relation to Willie Mays, but a cousin a couple of times removed, Joe Mays, pitched for the Minnesota Twins a few years ago.

 SP Jesse Haines of Clayton, Ohio.
-One of the players who turned the Cardinals from St. Louis’ second team into one of baseball's first teams.
-He was 210-158, won 20 on 3 occasions, and helped the Cards win Pennants in 1926, '28, '30, '31 and '34, winning the World Series in '26 (he started Game 7 but developed a blister, leading to Grover Cleveland Alexander's famed strikeout of Tony Lazzeri, but Haines was still the winning pitcher), '31 and '34.
+One of the players who turned the Cardinals from St. Louis' 2nd team into one of baseball's 1st teams, he was 210-158, won 20 on 3 occasions, and helped the Cards win Pennants in 1926, '28, '30, '31 and '34, winning the World Series in '26 (he started Game 7 but developed a blister, leading to Grover Cleveland Alexander's famed strikeout of Tony Lazzeri, but Haines was still the winning pitcher), '31 and '34.
 By the time of that last win, Haines was 40 and was not an integral member of the "Gashouse Gang."
 He is in the Hall of Fame, although often considered one of the lesser-deserving members.

 SP Jim Bunning of Southgate, Kentucky.
 Forget his lunacy (or was it senility?) as a Republican Senator from his home State: This guy could pitch.
 One of the few pitchers to throw no-hitters in both Leagues, the graduate of Cincy's Xavier University did it in the American for the Detroit Tigers in 1958, and in the National League with a perfect game for the Philadelphia Phillies in 1964.

 RP Joe Nuxhall of Hamilton, Ohio.
 Okay, he was mostly a starter, but I couldn't find a reliever I liked anywhere in the vast Cincy geographical range.
 In 1944, 2 months before his 16th birthday, World War II had left the Reds' organization so bereft of healthy arms that he was called up, and became the youngest player in major league history.
-He pitched one game, 2/3 of an inning, and got rocked, allowing 2 hits and 5 runs for a 67.50 ERA.
-He was so distraught that he didn't appear in another big-league game for 8 years.
+He pitched 1 game, 2/3 of an inning, and got rocked, allowing 2 hits and 5 runs for a 67.50 ERA.
+He might not have been distraught, or had the Reds' organization dismayed by this performance, but he didn't appear in another big-league game for 8 years.